 - Space Whale: A space whale unicorn appears in the background from time to time.

-- Unwinnable by Mistake: Using embers can let you resume a failed wish, but sometimes the game will reposition you to a place where you'll end up crashing into the environment again.
+- Unintentionally Unwinnable: Using embers can let you resume a failed wish, but sometimes the game will reposition you to a place where you'll end up crashing into the environment again.

 HARMONY HARMONY OH LOVE~